OffKilterMC/InfoHUD/README.md

 # InfoHUD

-This mod displays information you would only normally see on your F3 screen at all times in the upper left corner.
+This mod displays information you would only normally see on your F3 screen at all times in the upper left/right corner.
 You can see the following information at present:

 - FPS
 - Position
 - Heading/Direction
 - Biome
 - Lighting (client and server)
-- Server Tick Performance
+- Server tick performance
 - Targeted block information
-- Local Difficulty
+- Local difficulty
-- Mood
+- Mood (when this reaches 100%, an ambient sound plays)
-- Elytra Status (if this is all you care about)
+- Elytra status (if this is all you care about)
-- Armor Status (if you care about all armor)
+- Armor status (if you care about all armor)
 - Speed, in m/s
-- Game Clock - simulated in-world time when in the Overworld, hidden otherwise
+- Game clock - simulated in-world time when in the Overworld, hidden otherwise

-There will be more added over time.

 You can hide and show the HUD by pressing H. This is changeable in the normal Control settings under Miscellaneous.